DenisOstr/PythonUtilities/README.md

 # PythonUtilities
 Silly utilities for create data for database
+This utilities was written as additionals for this application [Students List](https://github.com/DenisOstr/StudentList)

 # Description
 Python utilities written to process data, randomize and save the final result in a csv file.